hyunjunian/Poor-Charlie-s-Almanack/en.md

 His answer?
 “I don’t have any special competence that would enable me to answer that question.”
 And I’ll give you the very same answer.
 That’s not a field in which I’m capable of giving you any special insight.

 On the other hand, in copying Jack Welch, I am trying to teach you something.
 When you don’t know and you don’t have any special competence, don’t be afraid to say so.

-> When you don’t know and you don’t have any special competence, don’t be afraid to say so.
->

 There’s another type of person I compare to an example from biology: When a bee finds nectar, it comes back and does a little dance that tells the rest of the hive, as a matter of genetic programming, which direction to go and how far.
 So about 40 or 50 years ago, some clever scientist stuck the nectar straight up.
 Well, the nectar’s never straight up in the ordinary life of a bee.
 The nectar’s out.
 So the bee finds the nectar and returns to the hive.
 But it doesn’t have the genetic programming to do a dance that says straight up.
 So what does it do?